 Pay Attention to the Local News

-If you want to feel like a local, you have to keep up with the local news.
+If you want to feel like a local after a move, you have to keep up with the local news.
 You may want to subscribe to a city newspaper or a community newsletter to learn more about what’s happening in your area.